ECE445L/ECE445L-F22-Lab-3_4/README.md

-# EE445L-SP22-Lab3_4
+# EE445L-SP22-Lab3
-Lab 3 and 4 template.
-Note that of 2/6/22, the Lab 4 doc may not be updated to the latest version.
+Lab 3 (and 4) template.
+Note that of 2/6/22, the Lab 4 documentation may not be updated to the latest version.

 ## HW